Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Monte-Carlo simulations

-To evaluate the performance of the algorithm I am using three different measures.
-The first measure investigates, whether the proposed estimable EMSE criterion is a good proxy to minimize the ideal in-feasible criterion (equation \ref{eq:infMSE}).
-For transparent comparison, I calculate this in-feasible criterion on a third independent evaluation sample, containing $N^{eval}=10,000$ observations.
-The criterion is calculated on this evaluation sample, and the CATE estimator comes from the tree, which is grown on the training sample and estimated on the estimation sample.
+We are using three different measures to evaluate the algorithms' performance.
+The first measure investigates whether the proposed estimable EMSE criterion is a good proxy to minimize the ideal infeasible criterion (Equation \ref{eq:infMSE}).
+We calculate this infeasible criterion for transparent comparison on a third independent evaluation sample, containing $N^{eval}=10,000$ observations.
+The criterion is calculated on this evaluation sample, and the CATE estimator comes from the tree or forest, which is grown on the training sample and estimated on the estimation sample.
 The Monte Carlo average of this estimate is reported as ``\textit{inf.
 MSE}''.
-The second measure is the average number of leaves on the discovered tree $(\# \hat\Pi)$.
-DGP-2 and 4 with continuous CATE function should have an increasing number of leaves as one increases the number of observations.
-This would imply proper step-function approximation nature of the algorithm as more observations allow the algorithm to split more along with the relevant feature.
-For DGP-1, 3, and 5 the number of leaves should be the same as the number of distinct treatment effects in the true DGP.
-This measure may be misleading in cases when the algorithm finds different treatment effects, but the conditioning variables are not the same as in the true DGP (e.g., in DGP-1 the algorithm splits with $Z_2$ instead of $Z_1$, which would result in the same number of leaves, but not finding the true DGP).
-Therefore I also calculate the percent how many times the true DGP is found, when the DGP has a tree structure.
-(For DGPs with continuous CATE this is measure is not reported, as the algorithm only provides a step-function approximation of the true CATE.).
-Table \ref{tab:mc_alg}. reports the results on the algorithm performance.
+The second measure is the average bias, of the estimated CATE measure, which shows if there is any systematic differences, Bias$:= MC^{-1}\sum_{mc=1}^{MC}\left(N^{eval}\right)^{-1}\sum_{i=1}^{N^{eval}}\left[\tau(Z_i) - \tilde{\tau}(Z_i;\Pi,h,\sest)\right]$.
+The third measure provides information about the empirical coverage ratio.
+To calculate this measure for discontinuity tree we use the tree structure (step-function approximation), thus instead of $\tau(Z_i)$, we use $\tau(Z_i;\widehat{\Pi})$ to investigate the hit ratio with 95\% confidence intervals.\footnote{This means, e.g. for DGP-2, when the algorithm only finds one treatment, for the coverage ratio we use true treatment effect that is the expected value of the combined two treatment effects.
+Similarly, when we have a continuous treatment effect in DGP-3, with a tree structure, we calculate the true treatment effect for each leaf and contrast this value with the estimated version.
+See more details in the \href{https://github.com/regulyagoston/RD_tree/blob/main/online_appendix.pdf}{online appendix} under Section E.} Finally, for the tree algorithm, we report the average number of leaves on the discovered tree $(\# \hat\Pi)$.